tern-tools/tern/README.md

 - Git (Installation instructions can be found here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - attr (sudo apt-get install attr or sudo dnf install attr)
 - Python 3.6 or newer (sudo apt-get install python3.6(3.7) or sudo dnf install python36(37))
+- Pip (sudo apt-get install python3-pip).
+Note that you don't have to do this for Fedora OSs.

 For Docker containers
 - Docker CE (Installation instructions can be found here: https://docs.docker.com/engine/installation/#server)